It Happened Here

 Clerk: “We don’t accept your decisions.
 You accept ours.”

-English audiences of 1966 accustomed to stiff-upper-lip propaganda were shocked by the film’s depiction of a conquered, largely collaborating English public.
+English audiences of 1966 were shocked by the film’s depiction of a conquered, largely collaborating English public.
 Democratic ideals and Churchill’s patriotic defiance have fallen by the wayside, as if they had been only bitter illusions.
 The conquering Germans have placed English fascists in positions of authority: the radio voices, the lecturers, the rabid Nazi propagandists are all English.
-A disturbingly convincing newsreel celebrates the wonders of National Socialism with the same confidence by which Britons were assured that ‘London Can Take It!’ during the Blitz.
+A newsreel celebrates the wonders of National Socialism with the same confidence by which Britons were assured that ‘London Can Take It!’ during the Blitz.
 The newsreel reminds us that England had its own strong Fascist political faction before the war.
-Their leaders are now running the country for the Germans.
+Those traitors are now running the country for the Germans.

 The whole experience is documented in Kevin Brownlow’s book How it Happened Here.
 It’s difficult to imagine the gangly-looking Brownlow persuading London authorities to let him stage Nazi troopers marching on parade past city landmarks.
 Apparently fights broke out between the crew and street toughs — real Teddy Boys roughed up the filmmakers and stole their cameras.